 ABOUT THE CULINARY TRAINING PROGRAM

 The Downtown Hope Center is now accepting applications for the Feed Me Hope Culinary School.
+Open to both men and women.

 To apply or learn more: